 Competition among plants is also a driver of natural disturbance, particularly in tropical forests where lianas (woody vines that structurally parasitize trees) are abundant.
 Increasing CO2 concentrations appear to be increasing tree growth (Phillips et al. 2009, Brienen et al. 2015), which is expected to increase tree mortality rates by increasing tree competition and favoring fast-growing tree species (Bugmann and Bigler 2011, McDowell et al. 2018).
 Simultaneously, there is widespread evidence of increase liana abundances in tropical forests (Phillips et al. 2002, Schnitzer and Bongers 2011, Rueda-Trujillo et al. 2024), due in part to increasing disturbance rates (Schnitzer and Bongers 2011, Schnitzer et al. 2021).
 Lianas reduce forest carbon storage by decreasing tree growth and increasing tree mortality rates (van der Heijden et al. 2013, 2015, Visser et al. 2018), thereby producing a positive feedback loop between liana proliferation and forest disturbance rates.
 The effects of lianas are clear, but increased mortality associated with greater tree-on-tree competition and CO2 fertilization is uncertain and more challenging to demonstrate (Bugmann and Bigler 2011, Rozendaal et al. 2020).

 Overall, direct human action and climate-associated increases in natural disturbance rates are the two primary threats to tropical forests today.
-Because tropical forests play at outsized role in global climate (Pan et al. 2024), the patterns and processes underlying these two distinct modes of disturbances are crucial to the function of tropical forests and among the largest sources of uncertainty for the future of the global carbon budget (Pugh et al. 2020).
+Because tropical forests play an outsized role in global climate (Pan et al. 2024), the patterns and processes underlying these two distinct modes of disturbances are crucial to the function of tropical forests and among the largest sources of uncertainty for the future of the global carbon budget (Pugh et al. 2020).
 Information about these disturbances is primarily from American tropical forests, and this geographic bias is highly problematic because the sparse existing data suggest that disturbance regimes and forest responses to these disturbances are distinct from other continents (Hubau et al. 2020, Bennett et al. 2021, 2023).
 We must develop a mechanistic understanding of these disturbances, how they are regulated by social-ecological systems (section 2.4), and how their effects are modulated by local biodiversity (section 2.2) to predict the future trajectory of tropical forests and their contributions to the Earth system (sections 2.1 and 2.3).

 3. Knowledge Gaps & Questions